eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/docs/document-manager/eu.europa.ec.eudi.wallet.document/-document-manager/store-issued-document.md

 # storeIssuedDocument

 [androidJvm]\
-abstract fun [storeIssuedDocument](store-issued-document.md)(unsignedDocument: [UnsignedDocument](../-unsigned-document/index.md), issuerProvidedData: [ByteArray](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin-stdlib/kotlin/-byte-array/index.html)): [Outcome](../-outcome/index.md)&lt;[IssuedDocument](../-issued-document/index.md)&gt;
+abstract fun [storeIssuedDocument](store-issued-document.md)(unsignedDocument: [UnsignedDocument](../-unsigned-document/index.md), issuerProvidedData: [List](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin-stdlib/kotlin.collections/-list/index.html)&lt;[IssuerProvidedCredential](../../eu.europa.ec.eudi.wallet.document.credential/-issuer-provided-credential/index.md)&gt;): [Outcome](../-outcome/index.md)&lt;[IssuedDocument](../-issued-document/index.md)&gt;

-Store an issued document.
-This method will store the document with its issuer provided data.
+Stores a document that has completed the issuance process with an issuer.

+This method finalizes the document issuance process by storing the document along with the issuer-provided credentials.
+It completes the document lifecycle from unsigned to fully issued status.
+The document becomes ready for use in verification scenarios.

+The method performs the following key operations:

+1.
+   Validates that the issuer-provided credentials match the document's pending credentials
+2.
+   Certifies each credential using the appropriate credential certification handler
+3.
+   Updates the document metadata (name, issuance timestamp)
+4.
+   Clears any deferred issuance data that may exist

 #### Return

-the result of the storage.
-If successful, it will return the [IssuedDocument](../-issued-document/index.md).
-If not, it will return an error.
+An [Outcome](../-outcome/index.md) containing either:     - A success result with the stored [IssuedDocument](../-issued-document/index.md)     - A failure result with an exception describing what went wrong

 #### Parameters